The Structure of the Building

 without plans, calculations, etc.?

 Assessing the structural integrity of home or building involves a lot more than a bounce test.
 Most people would agree that the house in the photograph to the right is not structurally sound.
-Most houses have much more subtle indications of structural deficiencies.
+Most houses and buildings have much more subtle indications of structural deficiencies.
 Evaluating structural soundness requires considering:

 - How the house or building was constructed.